jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Of course not.
 This isn't 1990.

-Now get your medical records, blood type, and genetic makeup ready.
+Now get your medical records ready.
 Next up, get your health history like weight, heart rate, temperature, and sleep cycles from your FitBit or Apple Watch.
 Excellent, now let's evaluate your risk factor to Covid-19 by comparing your statistics to the records of those unlucky people who got sick, especially the ones who are seriously ill.

-What characteristics is this new disease targetting?
-Blood types, genetics, diet, lifestyles?
+What characteristics like blood types, genetics, lifestyles is this new disease targetting?

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DemandingImpureBobwhite' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>